 - The use of snow tires/chains (most cars now use all weather tires, so changing to "snow" tires is unnecessary)

 Once an emergency is in effect, all requirements are in effect until lifted.
 A Snow Emergency Plan is put into effect by county.
 For up-to-date information on which counties have enacted their snow Emergency Plans, please view the State’s website

 Certain exceptions can occur while a snow emergency plan is in effect.
 A specific route(s) can be lifted and the remainders of the roads in the county still remain under the Snow Emergency Plan.
 If the Statewide Operations Center is notified of an exception, we will note these routes as exceptions in our list below.

 For the most up to date information, it is advised to call the local MSP barrack for the county.
-A listing of barracks and their contact information can be found here.
+View a listing of barracks

 Baltimore City Snow Emergency Phases

 - Requires that vehicles have snow tires, all weather radials or chains.
 Police citations are issued to those without